 Products eligible for flexible spending account (FSA) payments are noted on the website.

 To place an order on the website, take the following steps:

 - Sign in to your Costco account.

-- Select the glasses or contacts you wish to purchase.
+- Select the contacts you wish to purchase.

 - Enter your prescription, if applicable.

 If you prefer to order in person, you’ll need to visit your local Costco Optical during store hours.
 There are more than 500 Costco Opticals in the United States, as well as several locations in Canada, the United Kingdom, France, Australia, Mexico, Iceland, and Spain.

 If you order glasses for in-person pickup, Costco states they will take about 7 days to process.
 If you order glasses delivered to your home, it’ll also take 7 days to process plus an additional 7 to 14 days to ship.